leviathan941/Android-Project-Template/README.md

 # Android-Project-Template
-Template to start a new Android application project
+Template to start a new Android application project using Jetpack Compose.